 In 1994, while still in LA, I stumbled across the book, A Return to Love – by Marianne Williamson.
 The teachings in Marianne’s book, which are reflections on A Course in Miracles, opened a door to forgiveness and profound healing.
 A few years later, I was blessed to live and work closely with Marianne, who became my spiritual mom, mentor and friend.

-I explored yoga on my own through books and various classes until 1996, when I traveled to Egypt with Marianne on a spiritual pilgrimage.
+I explored yoga on my own through fantastic books (like Erich Schiffman’s above) and various classes until 1996, when I traveled to Egypt with Marianne on a spiritual pilgrimage.
 Marianne’s friend who was a yoga teacher was also on the trip and she invited me to practice with her.

 I opened Quest Yoga in January 2003 and a few months later, went on to do my teacher training in the Primary Series of Ashtanga Yoga with David Swenson and Shelly Washington.
 I also completed my Prenatal Yoga Teacher Training.
-I’ve had a lot of fun being a presenter for NH Yoga for Peace, Wanderlust Vermont and the Boston Yoga & Chant Fest.
+I’ve had lots of fun being a presenter at NH Yoga for Peace, Wanderlust Vermont and the Boston Yoga & Chant Fest.

 My teaching style has been described as warm and down to earth.
 I infuse my classes with joy, intention, devotion to the Divine and a sense of humor.
 My classes and workshops are deeply rooted in this one simple belief: Teach Only Love – For That is What You Are.
 I’m passionate about encouraging others to play, to be curious, to move beyond limited thinking and to ultimately trust themselves.
 My intention is to guide students through an experience of courage, compassion, possibility and faith.
 I hope to inspire students to choose Love over Fear, to celebrate their own unique gifts and to honor the teacher that always resides within their own heart.
 When teaching and sharing yoga, my aim is for Serenity, Strength and Spirit to become One.